 Our Verdict

-Voiceflow is perfect for any business looking to add an AI chatbot to their website.
+Voiceflow is perfect for any business looking to add an AI chatbot to their website or phone system.
 It offers the flexibility of creating custom chatbot flows, as well as using the power of AI.

 With Voiceflow, you can set up your chatbot flows within minutes, and can train the chatbot on your data (such as your website or documents).
 This is great for anyone looking to create lead generation or customer support chatbots.

-Voiceflow has a really good free plan and the first paid plan starts at $60/month.
+Voiceflow has a free plan that lets you test their platform and paid plans start at $60/month.

 Pros